Australia charges two teenagers with planning Islamic State-inspired attack

-SYDNEY Australian police on Thursday charged two 16-year boys with planning an imminent, Islamic State-inspired terror attack.
+SYDNEY (Reuters) - Australian police on Thursday charged two 16-year boys with planning an imminent, Islamic State-inspired terror attack.

 The two teenagers, who were arrested in a western suburb of Sydney on Wednesday, were found to be carrying two knives, though police said the exact target of their alleged plot is unknown.